Family of slain Tacoma officer filing wrongful death lawsuit against the city

 Johnson reportedly told officers he took his shotgun into the mall because he was headed to the gun range and didn't want to leave it in the car.

-Cochran says if officers had run a background check on Johnson they would have found a warrant for his arrest.
+Cochran said if officers had run a background check on Johnson they would have found a warrant for his arrest.
 Instead, officers filed an incident report.

 When asked why he was attempting to look like an officer, he reportedly said that he "liked police and wanted essentially to fit in."